+Hence your breast pump choice becomes take important for maintaining, increasing and expressing.
 Pumping also means you don't have to be physically there for every feeding even if you're at home.
 Your partner or another helper can feed your baby the milk from a bottle.
 Then you can get more quality sleep or take a break from baby care.
-Daddy can bond the relationship with the baby at this moment!
+Father baby bonding can be strengthened.

-A breast pump can use to stimulate your milk production and boost your supply to feed a premature baby or one who can't latch on to your breast, or to relieve the pain and pressure of engorged breasts.
-When you're engorged, too much pumping can make matters worse too.
+- stimulate your milk production and boost your supply to feed a premature baby or one who maybe unable to latch on to your breast, or to relieve the pain and pressure of engorged breasts.

-Last but not least, pumping allows you to keep your milk supply up if your healthcare consultant advises you to stop nursing temporarily because of medication intake that might be harmful to your baby or if you're hospitalized for a short time and can't breastfeed.
+- pumping allows you to keep your milk supply up if your healthcare consultant advises you to stop nursing temporarily because of medication intake that might be harmful to your baby or if you're hospitalised for a short time and can't breastfeed.